 Put a day in your diary and bulk print a load of photos.
 I started my scrapbook when I was 17 and I remember thinking that I was too old to start one.
 Madness.
 I’m so glad I went ahead anyway.
 Now I am turning 25 and I have 8 years of insane memories to cherish.

-It’s worth every second when you pick it up and reminisce over everything you’ve been to that’s bought you to where you are now.
+It’s worth every second when you pick it up and reminisce over everything you’ve been to that’s brought you to where you are now.

 If making a scrapbook is really not something you fancy doing, consider uploading your photos to a premade template and print off a photobook.
-Let the hard work be done for you…
+Let someone else do the hard work for you…

 I did exactly this for my friend Zanna as a present after we spent her birthday weekend in the Peak District a few weeks back.